gburd/greg.burd.me/content/posts/gitea-on-fly-io.md

 +++
-title = "diy code hosting with gitea and fly.io" date = "2022-08-07"
+title = "diy code hosting with gitea and fly.io" date = "2022-08-08"
 +++

 ## Setting the scene
 Inspired by the [Give Up Github campaign](https://sfconservancy.org/GiveUpGitHub/), I recently decided I wanted to spin up my own instance of [Gitea](https://gitea.io/).
 There are free (as in beer), free (as in freedom), public instances of Gitea and other FOSS-leaning code forges, but self-hosted Gitea struck me as a nice way to take even a bit more ownership over my own code.

 I maintain a small PC running in my home as a server for a few services running via Proxmox, but I am really dissatisfied with my workflows for managing that box lately (picture SSHing into LXC containers and manually editing systemd configurations... yuck).
 I recently read a couple of different articles singing the praises of [Fly.io](https://fly.io/), a platform as a service (PaaS) that replicates most of the good parts of the classic Heroku developer experience.
-Further enticed by their generous-looking free tier, I took the plunge and created a Fly.io account.
+Further enticed by their ample free tier, I took the plunge and created a Fly.io account.

 ## Getting started
 First things first: in order to interact with Fly.io, we primarily use the `flyctl` command line tool.
 It's available from a variety of sources: